ssegrubdivad/CodeCRISPR/docs/guides/narrative_overview.md

 This lightweight nature is particularly beneficial when working with Claude because it minimizes the computational overhead on both ends.
 Claude doesn't need to process complex tree structures or maintain detailed syntax information-it simply needs to know the boundaries of the code sections it's working with.
 This efficiency translates directly into faster response times and lower token usage.

-## Real Token Savings for Claude Users
+## Real-World Efficiency and Token Savings

-Consider a scenario where you're working on a 2,000-line Python file with 50 functions, and you need to update error handling in five specific functions.
-Without CodeCRISPR, each modification would require Claude to process the entire file, consuming roughly 2,000 tokens for input and another 2,000 for output - that's 20,000 tokens for five simple changes.
-With CodeCRISPR, Claude only needs to process and output the specific functions being modified, potentially reducing token usage by 80-90%.

-This efficiency gain becomes even more pronounced in iterative development scenarios.
-As you refine and debug code with Claude's help, each iteration becomes a quick, targeted operation rather than a costly full-file rewrite.
-The framework also reduces the cognitive load on both you and Claude by maintaining clear boundaries between different code sections, making it easier to focus on the specific problem at hand without getting distracted by unrelated code.
+CodeCRISPR is engineered to address both computational and economic inefficiencies in AI-assisted coding, especially when working with large files.
+Traditionally, when you ask Claude to modify a function within a lengthy script—say, a 2,000-line Python file with 50 functions—it must read the entire file into context, identify the relevant code, perform the edit, and then print the entire modified file back to you.
+This workflow often consumes thousands of tokens per operation, even when the change itself is trivial.
+For example, updating five functions in such a file could cost 20,000 tokens or more.
+With CodeCRISPR, Claude only needs to operate on the specific blocks being modified, reducing token usage by 80–90% in most cases.

+These savings are magnified during iterative development.
+Instead of repeatedly consuming and regenerating entire files, Claude can perform quick, focused edits to individual code blocks with minimal context.
+This targeted workflow not only accelerates debugging and refinement but also minimizes the risk of unintended side effects elsewhere in the file.
+The framework’s internal reference map clearly isolates functions, methods, or structural sections—lowering the cognitive load on both Claude and the user, and keeping interactions tightly scoped to the task at hand.

+Under the hood, CodeCRISPR achieves this efficiency through lightweight design.
+The initial file parse is linear in the number of lines (O(n)), but once complete, operations like replacing a specific method occur in constant time (O(1)).
+All operations are performed in memory, with disk writes occurring only when changes are explicitly saved.
+This means that even for very large files, response times remain in the millisecond range.
+The reference map is updated incrementally after each change, maintaining accurate position tracking without requiring a full re-parse.
+For typical development files—up to 10,000 lines—CodeCRISPR is effectively instantaneous, ensuring that performance never becomes a bottleneck in your interaction with Claude.

-## Real-World Development Workflow
+## Development Workflow

 In practice, CodeCRISPR transforms your interaction with Claude from a series of copy-paste operations into a fluid conversation about code.
 You might start by asking Claude to inspect a file and list all available functions.
 Claude uses CodeCRISPR to quickly scan the file and present you with a map of your code structure.
 You then identify a function that needs modification and ask Claude to make specific changes.
 Claude targets just that function, shows you the modifications, and updates the file - all without you needing to manually copy code back and forth.